Provided below are questions and answers relating to the Designation provision and associated limitations and requirements.

 - What is Form 303 and what is the connection to a Designation?

 The new Designated Approved Collector rules clarify that a Designation “…constitutes a local program subject to Form 303 reporting requirements…”.
-Under 14 CCR, Division 7, Chapter 9, Article 6.3, Local Governments must plan for the management of household hazardous waste (HHW) generated within their jurisdiction.
-The Form 303 is an annual report by which Local Government reports on the types of HHW programs and the amount of HHW material management during the preceding reporting period (July 1 through June 30).
+Local Governments must plan for the management of household hazardous waste (HHW) generated within their jurisdiction [see 14 CCR, Division 7, Chapter 9, Article 6.3].
+Form 303 is an annual report by which Local Government reports on the types of HHW programs and the amount of HHW material management during the preceding reporting period (July 1 through June 30).
 For more info on HHW reporting, visit the Form 303 webpage.

 - What happens if the Local Government determines that the Designation is unwanted?